metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### second

-Takes a datetime and returns an integer with the number of seconds in the minute (0-59.
+Takes a datetime and returns the number of seconds in the minute (0-59) as an integer.

 Syntax: `second([datetime column)`.